boxcutter/macos/README.md

 ## Customizing the var_list file

-We make use of JSON files containing user variables to build specific versions of Ubuntu.
+We make use of JSON files containing user variables to build specific versions of macOS.
 You tell `packer` to use a specific user variable file via the `-var-file=` command line option.
-This will override the default options on the core `osx.json` packer template.
+This will override the default options on the core `macos.json` packer template.

 Find the var_list file for the version of macOS you want to install, and change the `iso_url` variable to match the image file name produced by `prepare_iso.sh`.

 ## Building the Vagrant boxes with Packer